jameshfisher/jameshfisher.com/_posts/2017-04-16-what-is-a-business.md

   legalities when I get to that point.
 I'm going to work through [the gov.uk guide](https://www.gov.uk/browse/business).
 tags: []
+summary: >-
+  Businesses can take different legal forms, such as companies, sole traders, and partnerships.
+Companies are unique in that they are considered "legal persons" with their own finances and liabilities, distinct from their directors and shareholders.
 ---

 There are multiple types of "business".
 These businesses all have in common that they _trade_ - that is, they sell goods and/or services.
 We often use the word "business" interchangeably with "company", but a company is just one type of business.
 Other types of business include "sole traders" and "partnerships".
 (Everything I'm writing here is specific to UK law.)